ships97/javascript-interview-questions/README.md

    ```

    **bind:** returns a new function, allowing you to pass any number of arguments
+   The bind method creates a new function that has the same body as the original function but a different this value.
+It returns a new function that can be called      later with the desired this value and any other arguments.

    ```javascript
    var employee1 = { firstName: "John", lastName: "Rodson" };